-On February 14, 2007, we entered into a Credit Facility that is backed by a revolving pool of loans.
-Under the Credit Facility, we may obtain up to \$200 million (with an ability to increase to \$250 million subject to certain conditions) in financing for loan investments.
-Advances under the Credit Facility will be used by us primarily to make additional investments.
-We expect that the Credit Facility will be primarily secured by the loans acquired by us with the advances under the Credit Facility.
-We will borrow under the Credit Facility through our wholly-owned, special-purpose bankruptcy remote subsidiary, Kohlberg Capital Funding LLC I. Under the Credit Facility, funds are loaned by or through BMO Capital Markets Corp., the lender, at prevailing commercial paper rates or, if the commercial paper market is at any time unavailable, at prevailing LIBOR rates, plus an applicable spread.
+On February 14, 2007, we entered into a credit facility that is backed by a revolving pool of loans.
+We primarily use advances under the credit facility to make additional investments.
+The credit facility is secured by the loans acquired by us with the advances under the credit facility.
+We borrow under the credit facility through our wholly-owned, special-purpose bankruptcy remote subsidiary, KCAP Funding.
+Under the credit facility, funds are loaned by or through BMO Capital Markets Corp., the lender, based on prevailing commercial paper rates or, if the commercial paper market is at any time unavailable, based on prevailing LIBOR rates, in each case plus an applicable spread.